MMarafi/debate-engine/README.md

 Debate-Engine is a minimalist, structured, round-based debate framework.
 It replaces human content moderation with deterministic code-level constraints, aligning participant incentives using principles of game theory and Nash equilibrium to enforce polite, evidence-backed, and succinct discourse.

+> **Design & Philosophy Questions?** Read our [Frequently Asked Questions (FAQ)](FAQ.md) for deep-dives into our anti-conformity judging model, Elo rating mechanics, and procedural gates.

 ---

 ## Core Philosophy